• Skip to primary navigation

 Crochet Hat and Cowl Set with Extended Single Crochet

 This is a very simple crochet hat and cowl set.
 It’s somewhat lacy so not all that cozy for the cold weather that we’re having this year.
 At the same time, it’s better than nothing, you just wear your hair down with it for extra warmth.
 Or, wear it under a hood.
-An yet another option would be to line it with a fabric material!
+Yet another option would be to line it with a fabric material!

 This crochet hat and cowl set makes for a nice gift idea for just about anyone on your list because it can be customized to fit any size head.